-Formal assessment of this module includes a two-hour unseen written examination with 15 minutes' additional reading/planning time (100%).
+Formal assessment of this module includes a two-hour unseen written examination with 15 minutes' additional reading/planning time (100% of final grade).

 If students fail the module overall, they are allowed one further attempt at the examination.

 Summative Assessment